 Or 10,000 times?

-Encouraging a security first approach
+Encouraging a security-first approach

-Providing a healthy work environment where employees can speak up can work wonders for preventing security breaches, especially developers who are in the code base all day long.
+Providing a healthy work environment where employees can speak up does wonders for preventing security breaches, especially for developers who are in the code base all day long.
 Unfortunately, software security is not on the curriculum in most universities.
-Therefore, it falls on you as the employer to provide best practices around security.
+Therefore, it falls to the business to provide best practices around security.
 The more your development team knows about the health of your software, the more likely someone will notice when something is ‘off.’
 Encourage and cultivate that in your company culture - it might just save you serious money.